philcd89/Ankle_Reaching_Task/README.md

 * Modify cursor position output
 * Modify timing output so it's relative to the trial start instead of the experiment start
-* Add code for use with left leg.

 <br><br>